ctm-community/example-datapacks/README.md

 winget install -e --id GitHub.GitHubDesktop
 ```

-# Cloning a Repository
-After joining the mapmakers team, you will need to clone the repository by following the instructions below for GitHub Desktop or checking out GitHub's tutorial: https://github.com/git-guides/git-clone.

-If using GitHub Desktop, and have never configured it before, then you will be welcomed by this screen upon launching it for the first time:
+After installing GitHub Desktop you will be welcomed by this screen upon launching it for the first time:

 ![Welcome to GitHub Desktop](images/welcome-to-github-desktop.png)